 Try these fancy green bean recipes!

 Pasta’s cheap, green beans are cheap and lemons are cheap.
 The Lemony Green Bean Pasta Salad feels like it isn’t cheap, though.
 The recipe puts a unique twist on your favorite picnic dish.
-It’s easy to make and you can make tons of it if you need to take a dish!
+It’s easy to make and you can make tons of it if you need to save some for later!

 Try the Penne with Green Beans and Tomatoes if you want to make your pasta go a little further.
 Penne is a cheap pasta and you can often find tomatoes on sale.
 Bonus: since you’re cooking the tomatoes, they don’t need to be fresh to get the best flavor.